stautonico/CST4714-final/README.md

 TODO: Create trigger to set the `updated` field whenever an update happens

 3. Create, populate, and secure the entities (30 rows each via data pipeline stored procedure)
 4. Describe fifteen scripts/reports, how the newly implemented system would require for answering 15 typical questions.
    Be very descriptive.

 To write in the paper:
-name product.
-include description of org/department. explain audience. explain contribution to the business. describe 15 scripts. idntify and describe business/rules and processes that would be automated. systems become slow when things are running, identify and resolve.
+systems become slow when things are running, identify and resolve.